smarterdx/covid-19/README.md

 Please note that multiple configurations are possible depending on your hospital's needs and we are happy to share our experiences.

-__We offer this free software because hospitals are making record operating and capital investments to train staff, expand ICUs, and obtain supplies__.
+__We offer this free software because hospitals are already straining their finances through record levels of operating and capital investments to train staff, expand ICUs, and obtain supplies__.

 It will be important for hospitals to recover their revenue after this crisis.
 Our commercial software helps hospitals represent the full value of the care they deliver from a revenue and quality standpoint.
 Additional information about our CDI solution can be downloaded [here](./SmarterDx_CDI.pdf).